lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/formulations.md

 # Unbalanced Network Formulation Type Hierarchy

-PowerModelsDistribution has a rich model type hierarchy similiar to PowerModels.
+PowerModelsDistribution has a rich model type hierarchy similar to PowerModels.
 At the top of the type hierarchy we can distinguish between conic, active power only, and branch flow models:

 ```julia
 abstract type AbstractUnbalancedConicModel <: AbstractPowerModel end